Rainbow Orzo Salad

 Notes

-Orzo salad may dry out a little after refrigerating.
-Just drizzle a little bit of olive oil over it and toss to combine.
+To store, refrigerate in an air tight container for up to 3 days.
+It may dry out a little after refrigerating.
+Just drizzle a little bit of olive oil over it and stir to combine.

 Nutritional values (per serving) are approximates only.